-The Servicemembers Civil Relief Act (SCRA):

-- Provides important legal rights to active-duty military members and reservists, or members of the National Guard called to active duty and, in limited situations, dependents of military members (e.g., in certain eviction actions) - Provides protection pertaining to civil judicial proceedings, residential rentals, mortgage loans, consumer loans, and credit card interest rates - For example, the interest rate on loans a service member received before entering active-duty status is capped at 6 percent if the service member's military service materially affects his or her ability to pay. - In addition, a service member on active duty may be able to successfully ask a court to postpone civil or administrative hearings that the service member is unable to attend due to his or her military duties. - Provides protection in the event of a foreclosure or repossession that occurs during active-duty service - If eligible, notify your creditors by phone and in writing (attach a copy of your orders) and visit your local military installation's servicing legal office for assistance with any specific questions concerning your rights under the act.
+The Servicemembers Civil Relief Act (SCRA) provides important legal rights to active-duty military members and reservists or members of the National Guard called to active duty and, in limited situations, dependents of military members (e.g., in certain eviction actions).
+The act provides protection pertaining to civil judicial proceedings, residential rentals, mortgage loans, consumer loans, and credit card interest rates.

+In addition, a service member on active duty may be able to successfully ask a court to postpone civil or administrative hearings that the service member is unable to attend due to his or her military duties.

+The act also provides protection in the event of a foreclosure or repossession that occurs during active-duty service.
+If you claim such eligibility under the SCRA, notify your creditors by phone and in writing (attach a copy of your orders) and visit your local military installation's servicing legal office for assistance with any specific questions concerning your rights under the act.

-Instructor Notes Presentation Real Estate Settlement Procedures Act The Real Estate Settlement Procedures Act (RESPA) requires that lenders provide you with accurate and timely disclosures of the costs of settlement
+Real Estate Settlement Procedures Act